brucehart/celebrity-death-bot/README.md

 2. **Parses entries**: From the page, it extracts each person's name, Wikipedia path, age, description and cause of death.
 3. **Stores in D1**: Entries are stored in a D1 database.
 Items already in the database are ignored.
 4. **LLM evaluation**: Newly discovered entries are sent to Replicate for LLM evaluation.
 The worker exposes a webhook to receive callbacks from Replicate.
-5. **Telegram notifications**: When the callback provides results, the worker sends a message via Telegram to the configured chat IDs.
+5. **Telegram notifications**: When the callback provides results, the worker sends a message via Telegram to subscribed chats.

 ## Configuration